 Sad but true!

-Some of the reasons which come to my mind for this can be listed as follows:---
+Some of the possible reasons, which come to my mind for this, can be listed as follows:---

-- Not much greenery, whether small or big plants/ trees around our homes.
+- Not much greenery, whether small or big plants and trees, around our homes.

-- Our homes during childhood were surrounded with many fruit trees such as guava and grape plants.
+- Our homes, during our childhood, were surrounded with many fruit trees, such as the guava and the grape plants.

-- Nowadays these fruit plants are rarely found around residential areas.
+- Nowadays, these fruit plants are rarely found, around the residential areas.

-- Many flowering plants like Jasmine, lily, Rose, Marigold and so many of them were planted in big homes.
+- Many flowering plants, like the Jasmine, lily, Rose, Marigold, and so many of them, were planted in big homes.

-- That was enough to keep the air, pollution free and birds happy and they used to keep coming in.
+- That was enough to keep the air, pollution free and the birds happy, and they used to keep coming in.

-- Due to urbanization and heavy doze of technology, this kind of vegetation can be found in society parks only, not at individual residences, which have turned into apartments.
+- Due to the urbanisatio, and the heavy doze of technology, this kind of vegetation can be found, in the society parks only, not at the individual residences, which have turned into apartments.

-- Another very important reason is the 'excessive use of mobile phones.'
-I don't know how , but they are responsible for the decreasing number of this charming bird.
+- Another very important reason, seems to be, the excessive use of the mobile phones.
+I don't know how, but they are responsible for the decreasing number of this charming bird.

-- According to an expert in this regard, this is because of the electromagnetic radaition, emitted from the mobile towers.
+- According to the environmental expert, this may be because of the electromagnetic radaition, emitted from the mobile towers.

 Tell me not of joy: there's none Now my little sparrow's gone; He, just as you, Would toy and woo, He would chirp and flatter me, He would hang the wing awhile, Till at length he saw me smile, Lord! how sullen he would be!

-Environmentalists all over the World are doing a lot of research, to find out the reasons for the decreasing number of House Sparrows and also suggesting ways, that you and me can follow.
+Environmentalists, all over the World, are doing a lot of research, to find out the reasons, for the decreasing number of the House Sparrows, and also suggesting ways, which you and me can follow.

-- Keep wooden boxes on tree branches, and on your terrace so that they are able to make their nest.
+- Keep wooden boxes on the tree branches, and on your terrace, so that they are able to make their nest.

-- Spread some grains on your balcony wall or open space and also keep some water in a small container, suitable for their small beaks.
+- Spread some grains on your balcony wall, or the open spaces, and also keep some water, in a small container, suitable for their small beaks.

-- Create awareness among people, especially the younger generation.
+- Create awareness among the people, especially the younger generation.

-- Let us create some green space for the birds.
+- Buildings, apartments, skyscrapers everywhere; let’s create some green space, for the birds.